 Example content

 [IEEE 802.11 is a mature technology which has a wide variety of legacy devices and a proven track record, with several billions of devices shipping each year.
-The AMP function has been proven by a similar technology RFID, and has been analyzed in [1].
+The AMP function has been analyzed in [1].
 The increased capabilities of IEEE 802.11 envisioned for the baseband and RF parts necessary to implement the proposed amendment are in line with the current progress in technology and not expected to impinge testability.]

 1.2.5 Economic Feasibility